 The embryology, anatomy and aesthetic considerations of the Asian nose are quite unique.
 In most cases the dorsal profile is flat and needs to be augmented.
 Often the tip is wide and lacks projection, and the base of the nose may be too wide.

-more natural, it also avoids the pointy shiny tip created by a silicone implant.
+In addition the angle between the base of the nose and the upper lip is often too acute.
+Although Dr. Brown prefers silicone implants to augment the bridge, he prefers to use cartilage from the ear to define the tip.
+Not only does this look more natural, it also avoids the pointy shiny tip created by a silicone implant.
 The patient’s own cartilage can also be used to fill in the angle between the nose and the upper lip, and in some cased the base of the nose is narrowed.
 Most patients are able to return to work in 1 week, although heavy exercise should be avoided for 2-3 weeks.

 This very pleasant man felt his face was out of balance.
 The nose was slightly reduced with a cartilage graft being placed in the tip.
 In addition, the chin was augmented with an anatomic implant placed through the mouth.

 This gentleman didn’t like the scooped out look of his profile.
 In addition, the nasal tip was too rounded.
 The profile has been modified using a dorsal implant with cartilage grafting to the tip.

 This attractive woman felt her nose lacked “definition”.
 Using a subtle dorsal implant, as well as grafts to the tip and base of the nose, a more defined nose was created.

 Typical of many asian noses, the profile is a little flattened, the nasal tip is a little round, and the base of the nose too wide.
 Subtle modification of the profile, tip sculpting, and an alar base shift to narrow the base of the nose, has led to significant improvement.